 The FSS did not agree on all of the properties contained in the DMS proposal because there was either not enough research data or test methods available to support a decision (see properties 1, 2, 3, 4, 5, 10, 11, 13, and 15 which are highlighted in yellow) in Table 1 below.
-These and perhaps other properties will receive further consideration by the FSS and may be added to the quality standard in the future when such action is supported by research.
+In the interim these properties will receive further consideration by the FSS and other properties may eventually be added to the quality standard in the future when such action is supported by research.

-FSS supports the proposed new definitions to be included in NIST Handbook 130 Section IV.
-Uniform Regulations Part G. Uniform Engine Fuels, Petroleum Products, and Automotive Lubricants Regulations Section 2.
-Standard Fuel Specifications to address gaseous hydrogen refueling applications.
+FSS supports including the proposed new definitions in NIST Handbook 130 Section IV.
+Uniform Regulations Part G. Uniform Engine Fuels and Automotive Lubricants Regulations to address gaseous hydrogen refueling applications as follows:

-- 1. Specification for Hydrogen Fuel for Internal Combustion Engines and Fuel Cells - 2.
-Definitions - 1.XX.
+Section 1.
+Definitions

+- 1.XX.
 Fuel Cell. an electrochemical energy conversion device in which fuel and an oxidant react to generate energy without consumption of its electrodes or electrolyte. - 1.XX.
-Hydrogen Fuel. a fuel composed of the chemical hydrogen intended for consumption in a surface vehicle with an internal combustion engine or fuel cell. - 1.XX.
+Hydrogen Fuel. a fuel composed of the chemical hydrogen intended for consumption in a surface vehicle with an internal combustion engine or fuel cell - 1.XX.
 Internal Combustion Engine. a device used to generate power by converting chemical energy bound in the fuel into mechanical work to power a vehicle.